School of Medicine Cancer Center

 The Cancer Center at the Texas Tech University Health Sciences Center School of Medicine (TTUHSC SOM) was established in 2008 to provide a center of excellence for cancer research for the School of Medicine and the entire South Plains region.

-The TTUHSC SOM Cancer Center also hosts several national resource laboratories that support clinical and translational research for childhood cancer:
+The TTUHSC SOM Cancer Center also hosts national resource laboratories that support clinical and translational research for childhood cancer: The Childhood Cancer Repository powered by Alex's Lemonade Stand Foundation, Neuroblastoma Pharmacology Resource Laboratory for the Children's Oncology Group and the New Approaches to Neuroblastoma Therapy consortium.

 In the Spotlight